Get help from the police

-You can call the police or visit your local police station to report cyber abuse.
+You can call the police or visit your local police station to report serious online abuse.
 It is a good idea to take a supportive friend or family member along when you meet with the police.
 They can help by taking notes that you can read over later.

 Make sure you write down the police report or event number, and the name and rank of the officer you speak with, in case you need it later.